 Cup of tea (or 2!) and get ready for the day.

 Sneak on the PC and respond to emails not managed to reply to from the night before.
-Plan my day, including maps for meetings, make note of all calls needed to be made in business hours.
+Plan my day, including maps for meetings, make note of all calls needed to be made during business hours.
 Put a wash on.

 Wake my darling kids (if they are not already sneakily sat in bed watching TV!).